Logo Loader

 Course Benefits

-• Strengthen accident prevention and safety strategies.
+• Strengthen accident prevention and safety strategies

-• Enhance crisis preparedness in transportation systems.
+• Enhance crisis preparedness in transportation systems

 Course Objectives

-• Understand the principles of transportation safety and risk management.
+• Understand the principles of transportation safety and risk management

-• Apply accident investigation and reporting practices.
+• Apply accident investigation and reporting methodologies

-• Foster safety culture in transportation organizations.
+• Promote a strong safety culture within transportation organizations

 Training Methodology